broadinstitute/CellBender/docs/source/usage/index.rst

 the publicly available `PBMC dataset from 10x Genomics
 <https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc8k>`_.

+As of v0.3.0, users will typically not need to set values for ``--expected-cells`` or ``--total-droplets-included``, as CellBender will choose reasonable values based on your dataset.
+If something goes wrong with these defaults, then you can try to input these arguments manually.

 Considerations for setting parameters:

 * ``--epochs``: 150 is typically a good choice.
 Look for a reasonably-converged ELBO value